SFDO-Community/Summit-Events-App/docs/scatch-org-creation.md

 ## Set Sharing Rules

 Salesforce winter '20 and Spring '20 releases will begin to severely limit Guest User access to objects.
 Sharing rules will limit the Guest User to insert access only by default.
-The UST Event application requires that the Guest user be able to read, and upsert to it's custom objects.
+The Summit Events application requires that the Guest user be able to read, and upsert to it's custom objects.
 In order to align this application with the new security rules we need to set a sharing rule to allow the application to read it's objects.
 Code has also been adjust to allow for the required upserts.
 The following instructions will help you set up the required sharing rules.